 Steps involved in creating a cursor

-How can you find within a PL/SQL block, if the cursor is open?
+How can you find within a TSQL block, if the cursor is open?

 How to execute a stored procedure after a 26.30 hrs delay?
+(Ignore)

 Use conditional constructs to determine whether today is ‘Friday’.
 Display ‘Yes, Today is Friday’ if it is true or ‘No, Friday is ___ days away’ if it is false.